eigenhombre/steelcut/README.md

 Each option provides necessary dependencies and an example of usage in the generated project.

-It is not allowed to use any supported feature name as the project name.
+To handle the case where the user forgets to supply the application name, `steelcut` will not allow you to use a supported feature name as the project name.

 Planned additional selectable features: